websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/creating-and-managing-forms/forms-configuration-reference.md

 ### Site Scope

 Use the Site Scope settings to manage each Form's behavior.
-These are the similar to those in the Instance setting.
+These are the similar to those in Instance Settings.

 ![You can configure System-wide Forms settings.](./forms-configuration-reference/images/08.png)